lxgr-linux/pokete/wiki.md

 #### Owol
-A night active Pokete, that is looking for lil children as a midnight snack.
+A nocturnal Pokete that is looking for small children to eat as a midnight snack.

 ```
    ,___,